delmurphy/WBS-Unsupervised-ML-Clustering/README.md

 - Principal Component Analysis (PCA) to simplify feature space

 **Clustering**
-- K-Means clustering was used to group songs into playlists.
+- K-Means clustering to group songs into playlists.
 - Multiple values for the number of clusters (K) were explored to evaluate how playlist size and cohesion changed.
-- Different random initializations were tested to ensure cluster stability.
+- Different random initialisations were tested to explore how the choice of starting points affected clustering results and silhouette scores.
-- The model used multiple initializations (`n_init=50`) to reduce the impact of random starting points.
+- The model used multiple initialisations (`n_init=50`) to reduce the impact of random starting points.

 **Evaluation**
 - Inertia and Silhouette scores to evaluate cluster separation